-The following Terms and conditions apply to all services provided.
+The Terms and conditions below apply to all English to Dutch translation and Dutch language services provided.

 - The contract shall take effect on the acceptance in writing by the principal of the quotation submitted by the translator, or by the confirmation in writing by the translator of a commission granted him by the principal.